dokester/BayesicFitting/README.md

   * Documentation, especially the manual.
   * Examples, more of them and covering more classes.
-  * Introduction of more Problems: MultiOutputProblem, OrderProblem, ...
+  * Introduction of more Problems: OrderProblem, ...

 <a name="versions"></a>
 ## 5. Versions